Current Topics in Cryptography (Sommersemester 2020)

 Introduction into privacy-preserving cryptography

-We will start with a brief introduction on the privacy risks of location data and discuss a number of privacy-preserving building blocks and protocols, such as private set intersection, privacy-preserving authentication (group and traceable signatures) and "privacy-modes" for encryption (key privacy, re-randomizable encryption).
+We will start with a brief introduction on the privacy risks of location data and discuss a number of privacy-preserving building blocks and protocols.
 This introduction should mainly give an idea how certain functionality and operations can be done in a privacy-friendly manner.

 Current approaches to (privacy-preserving) contact tracing apps